Altered States

 Some of the most common altered consciousness examples include sleep and dreaming, meditation, mindfulness, hypnosis, trance states, sendory deprvation states, near-death experiences, and certain substance-induced experiences.
 These states can change awareness, perception, emotions, or a person’s sense of time and self.

-How are altered states of consciousness produced?
+How are altered consciousness states produced?

 They can arise naturally or be intentionally induced through practices or conditions that shift attention, perception, and arousal.
 Common methods include: